madsbuch/applicationCourse/2.git_and_frameworks/README.md

 3. Add the files to git: `git add -A :/`
 4. Commit changes to git: `git commit -a -m "describe your changes"`
 5. Add bitbucket as remote: `git remote add bitbucket url-from-bitbucket`
+6. Push it! : `git push bitbucket master`

 ### Setting up build.phonegap.com
+1. create a user at